 Once your ARD program conditions have been completed, your original charges will be dismissed.
 Individuals who successfully complete the ARD program are eligible to petition the court for expungement of the records of the case.
 Most county courts require a 30-day waiting period from the ARD completion date before an expungement petition may be filed.

-If the expungement petition is granted, your arrest records and proof of participation in the ARD program would not appear on a criminal background check.
+If the judge grants the expungement petition, your arrest records and proof of participation in the ARD program would not appear on a criminal background check.
 I have extensive experience with the ARD admission and application process.
-I can assist you with the Pennsylvania ARD expungement procedure after you complete the ARD program.
+Therefore, I can assist you with the Pennsylvania criminal record expungement procedure after you complete the ARD program.

 What is the Major Benefit of Section 17 for Marijuana Possession?

-The Section 17 program is a more desirable alternative than the ARD program for 1st time drug marijuana possession offenders who do not qualify for a district court diversionary program.
-Most prosecutors will permit qualified individuals to participate in the ARD program even if they have previously been granted admission into the Section 17 program.
+The Section 17 program is a more desirable alternative than the ARD program for 1st-time drug marijuana possession offenders who do not qualify for a district court diversionary program.
+In addition, most prosecutors will permit people to participate in the ARD program even if they have previously been granted admission into the Section 17 program.

-I have extensive trial experience defending individuals charged with every type of drug offense from minor possession cases to large-scale drug manufacturing and trafficking operations.
-In addition, I am extremely knowledgeable in both state and federal search and seizure laws as well as all marijuana possession defenses.
-I will thoroughly investigate the facts and evidence in your case to develop the most effective strategy to achieve a successful resolution of your charges.
+I have extensive trial experience defending individuals charged with every type of drug offense, from minor possession cases to large-scale drug manufacturing and trafficking operations.
+In addition, I am highly knowledgeable in state and federal search and seizure laws and all marijuana possession defenses.
+Finally, I will examine every aspect of your case to develop the most effective defense strategy.

 Medical Marijuana in Pennsylvania

 Pennsylvania has not yet legalized recreational marijuana usage despite the passage of laws in 37 states legalizing its usage in some form.
-Many states have decriminalized the use and possession of recreational marijuana meaning, that the criminal penalties for usage and possession have been minimized or eliminated completely.
+Many states have decriminalized the use and possession of recreational marijuana.
+As a result, the state legislatures have eliminated or minimized the criminal penalties for the usage and possession of cannabis.
 However, the possession of marijuana remains illegal under federal law.

 Pennsylvania has legalized the usage of medical marijuana (also known as medical cannabis) for patients suffering from any of 23 approved medical conditions.
 The Pennsylvania Department of Health recently added Tourette’s syndrome and anxiety disorders to the list of medical conditions approved for legal medical marijuana.

-If you have been charged with a marijuana possession offense in Bucks County, Montgomery County or the surrounding counties, it is critical that you act quickly to protect your rights and build the strongest possible defense against the charges.
+Have the police charged you with marijuana possession in Bucks County, Montgomery County, Delaware County, Chester County, or Philadelphia County?
+Reach out to me so we can begin developing an aggressive defense.
 Phone lines are open twenty-four hours a day at (215) 752-5282.
 Contact me for a free initial consultation or fill out the confidential contact form for an immediate response.